 The third key difference is that you have the option to use banner ads in addition to the traditional Google Ads text ad.
 Banner ads give you more room for compelling copy, design, and even animation to capture more attention.

 The Shopping Network

 If you’re running an e-commerce business, then you should take a look at Google’s Shopping network.
 Do a search in Google for “barefoot running shoes” and you’ll see the shopping results.
 (On a side note – did you have any idea there was such a thing as barefoot running shoes?
 Sounds ridiculous but it’s a very popular trend in the running industry).

-Think of the Shopping network like a catalog.
+Think of the Shopping network as a catalog.
 You know your prospect is picking up the catalog to buy.
 It’s just a matter of which store.

 The same is true for many searches that trigger the Shopping results.
 So use your product image, name, and price wisely.
 That’s all you get to use for your ads.
 There’s no headline or ad description like the traditional Google Ads text ad.

 The Video Network

 Google purchased YouTube for $1.65 billion.
 Yup, that’s a “B” for billion.
 And ever since they’ve been scheming away trying to monetize that behemoth video-sharing site.